Sara-Habo/Face-shape-classification-GUI/README.md

 The predected label and chossen image with landmark drown on it will appear on the window
 ```
+#### Please, note it is very impartant that all files in the link ubove are in the same folder when runing main.py

 ### Tools
 ----